phalcon-orphanage/docs/en/x_tutorial-invo.md

 ```

 ## Components
-The UI has been create with the [Bootstrap][bootstrap] library.
+The UI has been created with the [Bootstrap][bootstrap] library.
 Some elements, such as the navigation bar changes according to the state of the application.
 For example, in the upper right corner, the link `Log in / Sign Up` changes to `Log out` if a user is logged into the application.

 This part of the application is implemented in the component `Elements` (`app/library/Elements.php`).